 FIDELITY NATIONAL SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Fidelity National Information Services, Inc.…

-NEW ORLEANS, March 17, 2023 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until May 5, 2023 to file lead plaintiff applications in a securities class action lawsuit against Fidelity National Information Services, Inc. FIS, if they purchased the Company's shares between February 9, 2021 and February 10, 2023, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, March 21, 2023 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until May 5, 2023 to file lead plaintiff applications in a securities class action lawsuit against Fidelity National Information Services, Inc. (NYSE: FIS), if they purchased the Company’s shares between February 9, 2021 and February 10, 2023, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Middle District of Florida.

 What You May Do